Getting Started

 Athenaze is a college textbook of Attic (=Athenian) Greek.
 Each chapter begins with a one or two page reading in ancient Greek.
 These are simple, repetitious and highly instructive.

 Unlike Mounce, but like JACT, Athenaze teaches Greek a little bit at a time.
 A little verb, a little participle, a little noun in each chapter.
 Because I myself need to fit each new idea into the big picture, I find this confusing.
 If you don't, you might try Athenaze all by itself.
-At any rate, once you've memorized the Mounce tables, you can breeze through Athenaze, or even just through it's simple readings.
-Very very useful.
+At any rate, once you've memorized the basic form tables, you can breeze through Athenaze, or even just through it's simple readings.
+Very useful.

 Translations are in the separate answer book.
 But the readings are so easy, you probably won't need translations.